Adeline (song): Critical reception

 "Adeline" received favorable reviews from contemporary music critics.
 Samantha Lopez of Paste called it a "sweeping five-minute, multi-layered melody packed with classically trained instrumentals and symphonic textures."

 Remix

 The song was remixed by American metallic hardcore band Code Orange and was released as a single on 2 November 2017.
 It was released alongside a separate single for a remix of the Relaxer track "Hit Me Like That Snare", also remixed by Code Orange.

+This song was later given a remix as part of the remix album Reduxer with the album's release on September 28, 2018.
+This remix was done by British producer ADP and features vocal from UK rappers Hex and Paigey Cakey.